 For the official scores, I tested the ZenWiFi AX in a wireless setup.
 The system doesn’t have the Wi-Fi specs to be the fastest on the market.
-Instead, it’s one that delivers extensive Wi-Fi coverage and still with excellent real-world throughputs.
+Instead, it delivers extensive Wi-Fi coverage and still with excellent real-world throughputs.

 I used both 2×2 Wi-Fi 6 and top Wi-Fi 5 clients for the testing.
-Keep in mind that from the clients’ perspective, the XT8 is a 2×2 system of both standards.
+Keep in mind that the XT8 is a 2×2 system of both standards from the clients’ perspective.

 Fast Wi-Fi speeds

-As a single router, the XT8 delivered precisely the kind of performance I had expected from it.
-My Wi-Fi 6 client connected at 1.2Gbps and had a sustained speed of almost 840 Mbps at the close range of fewer than 10 feet (3 m).
+My Wi-Fi 6 client connected at 1.2Gbps and had a sustained speed of almost 840 Mbps at a close range of fewer than 10 feet (3 m).

 The XT8 did it best when working as a mesh.
 The node (satellite) unit delivered the best performance to Wi-Fi 6 clients, averaging 850 Mbps and 792 Mbps for close and long-range, respectively.
 These were faster than higher-specced systems.